-No. EAC Condition Implementation Status Compliance Status Description EAC 26 The EAC Holder must develop an Aboriginal Plant Use Mitigation Plan to describe how the effects of the Project on plants currently harvested by Aboriginal Groups will be mitigated, including through compensation measures.
-Ongoing In Compliance The Aboriginal Plant Use Mitigation Plan (June 2015) is available on the Project website at https://www.sitecproject.com/sites/default/files/Aboriginal_Plant_Use_Mitigation Plan.pdf Based on the results of ground truthing to date, a number of plants species with cultural, food and medicinal value have been identified and are listed in the Aboriginal Plant Use Mitigation Plan (APUMP) annual reports.
-The 2017-2018 APUMP Annual Report, describing activities from June 2017 through March 2018, was submitted to the EAO on March 29, 2018 and is shared with Indigenous groups on the project website along with previous APUMP and other annual reports.
+No. EAC Condition Implementation Status Compliance Status 2020 Description and Revegetation Plan (Appendix H of the CEMP).
+EAC 26 The EAC Holder must develop an Aboriginal Plant Use Mitigation Plan to describe how the effects of the Project on plants currently harvested by Aboriginal Groups will be mitigated, including through compensation measures.
+Ongoing In Compliance The Aboriginal Plant Use Mitigation Plan (June 2015) is available on the Project website.
+Based on the results of ground truthing to date, a number of plant species with cultural, food and medicinal value have been identified and are listed in the Aboriginal Plant Use Mitigation Plan (APUMP) annual reports.
+The 2018-2019 APUMP Annual Report, describing activities from April 2018 through March 2019, was submitted to the EAO on March 29, 2019 and is shared with Indigenous groups on the project website along with previous APUMP and other annual reports.
 Indigenous groups are notified when reports are shared through the bi-weekly Site C Information Update.
-The 2018-2019 Annual Report will describe activities from April 1, 2018 to March 31, 2019.
-BC Hydro continues to work with Indigenous groups to identify plant species of traditional Indigenous value through ongoing groundtruthing activities.
+The 2019-2020 Annual Report will describe activities from April 2019 to March 2020.
+BC Hydro continues to work with Indigenous groups to identify plant species of traditional Indigenous value through ongoing ground truthing activities.
 These species will be incorporated into reclamation plans, as appropriate.
 As draft reclamation plans are developed to address the adverse effects of the project on plants traditionally used by Indigenous groups they will be provided to Indigenous Groups for review and comment.